Eric-Dally/Database-Manipulation-for-School-District-Analysis/README.md

 ## Summary

-After replacing the cheating schools from Thomas High School, the data showed some minor changes.
+After replacing the cheating results, the data showed some minor changes.
 First, Thomas Highschool's average reading and math scores dropped.
-Second, the overall scoring percentages of all schools dropped by a small amount.

-the data was not largely affected.
-Although there was noticable changes in the Thomas Highschool reading and math scores, it was not signigicant enough to change the rest of the data.
+Second, the overall scoring percentages for both math and reading dropped.
+Third, more weight was placed on Thomas high Schools 10th through 11th grade scores.
+On the other hand, metrics such as school spending, school size, and school type were not affected by the update.